raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 First, I am just an individual investor, running code from my computer (or a server) not directly connected to any exchange.

-That has the following implications :
+This has the following implications :
-- 1 : real time orderbook feed will not be available.
+1. real time orderbook feed will not be available.
 We must use an aggregated data feed, which averages instrument prices over a base time slice.
 It could be any time duration, like a second, a minute, at day, etc...
 Though a smaller period would mean the need for more storage, it would give me the adentage of having more info on which to base a trading decision.
-- 2 : this data feed will come from a dedicated data provider like polygonio.
+2. this data feed will come from a dedicated data provider like polygonio.
 That implies that we do not have that much choice in the data feed period.
 Most data providers provide data on a minute basis.
 This will be the base period that we will use to architect the system.

 For every minute, each instrument will have the following info :
 - **mid** : minute index, identifier of the minute, i.e number of minutes between this minute and Jan 1st 1970 00:00:00.